 Physical distribution is still an important part of artist and label development.
 Think about offering physical vinyl or CDs of your old music.
 With the huge resurgence of vinyl making waves all over the world, fans everywhere are eager to get their hands on a physical product from their favorite artists.
 Not to mention, not everyone drives a fancy new car with a working radio or access to Spotify… CDs are still going strong all over the world, and the market for them is still a viable resource for exposure.

-Do you have an album that got a lot of attention in the past?
+- Do you have an album that got a lot of attention in the past?
 Give it a makeover and repress it with new packaging.
 Offer a limited run with different covers, limited edition art, etc. to breathe life into legacy content and give it additional value.
-Fans won’t be able to stop themselves from getting a copy of your limited edition drop.

 As a Symphonic client, you can also apply for the physical distribution of vinyl LPs, CDs, DVDs, Blu-rays, and cassettes to over 3,000 retail outlets.
 There’s nothing quite like holding a physical copy of your favorite album or queueing up a record on a lazy afternoon.

 Pro Tip: Try offering bundles of merchandise at your shows instead of solely individual items.
 Come up with a deal for vinyl + sticker + t-shirt bundle to influence fans to buy your products that way and increase sales.